Suraj2093/Azure-Experience-Centre/README.md

 - ODL Hot Instance Management

 a.
 Why Hot Instnaces - Hot Instance is used to pre-deploy the Lab environment even before the users register for the ODL.
 This is used to save the time of the users, they needn't wait for the pre-requisite template to deploy after launching the lab.
 If the hot instance is deployed early the users will immediately receive the lab details once they launch lab.
 The number of hot instance is deployed according to the number of registrations for the ODL.

 b.
 Enable/Disable Hot Instances
 •	Click on **Edit Icon** to edit the created ODL.

 <img src="https://github.com/Suraj2093/Azure-Experience-Centre/blob/master/Images/Edit_ODL.png"/>

 •	Scroll down the Edit ODL page and check the option the corresponding to Enable Hot Instance
 •	This will ask the Minimum Available instances, where you can enter the minimum hot instances that is required at any point of time of the workshop.
 Once this is set the available hot instances will always be grater than or equal to this number.
 •	Click on **Submit** once required options above are filled.

 <img src="https://github.com/Suraj2093/Azure-Experience-Centre/blob/master/Images/Enable-hot.png"/>

-c.
-Scheduling Hot Instances
 •	Enabling the Hot Instance in the Edit ODL page will create a new icon corresponding to the ODL.
 •	Click on **Check Hot Instance Icon** to edit the created ODL.

 <img src="https://github.com/Suraj2093/Azure-Experience-Centre/blob/master/Images/Check_hot.png"/>